Olsztyn-Mazury Airport: Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from Olsztyn:

 Statistics

 Ground transportation

 The airport has railway access that has been operative since the scheduled flights started in January 2016.
 The distance to the town of Olsztyn is 55 kilometres, with the journey taking 50 minutes.
 As of April 2016, trains run synchronized with the flights.

-Rail services are currently performed by government-owned Przewozy Regionalne.
+Rail services are currently performed by government-owned Polregio.